100grams/HGPageScrollView/README.markdown

 ## Known limitations ##

-- Does not support landscape orientation
+- Does not support landscape orientation.
+If you're up for the challenge of adding this support, let me know...

 ## License ##